 How many children get leukemia?

-Acute lymphocytic leukemia (ALL) accounts for about 3 out of 4 the leukemia cases among children and teens.
-Most of the rest of the cases will be acute myelogenous leukemia (AML).
-Chronic leukemia is rare in children.
+About 3 out of 4 leukemias among children and teens are acute lymphocytic leukemia (ALL).
+Most of the rest of the cases are acute myelogenous leukemia (AML).

-Last Medical Review: 06/29/2012
+Last Medical Review: 11/11/2013

-Last Revised: 01/21/2013
+Last Revised: 11/11/2013